coronado212/music_nft_platform_project/README.md

 How do you make it big without signing, is in fact the number one question that you ask yourself as an artist.
 It’s extremely hard to make it as an independent artist, which is why most, if given the chance, are ready to sign 88% of their income away to a record label.
 I mean, what other option do you have, right?

 It’s not like there’s an NFT Marketplace out there that leverages blockchain technology to cut out the middleman, increase your revenue stream, and provide you a ton of exposure and free advertising.
-I mean there can’t be a disruptive startup out there with a mission to connect artists and fans with unique content and experiences in a way that’s never been done before.
-Right?
+I mean there can’t be a disruptive startup out there with a mission to connect artists and fans with unique content and experiences in a way that’s never been done before right?

 Actually, there is, introducing BeatBlocks.